 12. All awards are made without regard to race, creed, color, sex, religion or national origin.

-13. Applications must be submitted to EBMI between September 1st and December 1st.
-Applications postmarked after December 1st will NOT be considered.
+13. Applications must be submitted to EBMI between September 1st and January 18th (within this 4 month period).
+Applications postmarked after January 18th will NOT be considered.

 14. *** IMPORTANT REMINDER: The student is solely responsible for returning the completed application, essay and the current semester’s official transcript.
 PLEASE MAKE SURE THAT YOU CALL EBMI (636/305-6434) OR EMAIL ANNIE@ELECTRICALBOARD.ORG WHEN YOU MAIL THIS INFORMATION.
 OTHERWISE, EBMI WILL NOT KNOW IF YOU WERE PARTICIPATING AND WON’T KNOW TO CHECK FOR YOUR APPLICATION.
 THIS IS VERY IMPORTANT – ***IT’S YOUR RESPONSIBILITY TO CHECK WITH EBMI TO ENSURE THAT ALL INFO ARRIVED ON TIME.
 Also, we advise you to make copies of all application information, in case it is lost in the mail.
 Because of time deadlines, it is difficult to replace this information quickly.
 We only ask this because of trouble with the mail in the past.

-15. All applicants will be notified regarding their recipient or non-recipient status on or about January 15th or so by mail.
-The Awards will be made at an EBMI luncheon.
+15. All applicants will be notified regarding their recipient or non-recipient status on or about February 13th or so by mail.
+The Awards will be made at an EBMI luncheon in April or May.
 The recipient, or a representative or a family member, is expected to attend this Awards Luncheon.
 The award checks are payable, to the

 school and may be used to pay for tuition, books, lab fees, room and board or other